meltaylor78/athboy/README.md

 The website would be built using Bootstrap to provide the responsiveness required to ensure it was compatible with all device sizes.
 Bootstrap allowed the site to move the tiles in a vertical manner for mobile devices and display side by side for larger devices.
 Bootstrap was used as the base framework with custom CSS to give the site a more unique and individual look and feel.
 A common header & footer across all the pages for continuity through the pages was decided.
 Before development started, a wireframe was drawn up for each page to guide the development and ensure there was no scope creep from the original concept and ensure the project timeline was met.
+The created [Wireframes](#Wireframes) are included below.

 **Header:**

 The header element was to consist of a nav bar and a hero image.
 It was decided that the nav bar would be locked to the top of the screen and the heor images was chosen as an aerial view of the village.
 The image made for an inviting image that encourage the user to look deeper into the site.

 **Footer:**

 The footer contains site name details and social media links to accounts associated with the village.

 For the boy of each page, we looked at gathering some of the critical information that would make the site useful to users and include images & videos and information that would make the page interesting to both users familiar with Athboy and users who knew nothing about the area.

 **Home Page.**

 On the home pages, we included an opening paragraph to introduce the site followed by an introduction to Athboy, which was accompanied with an image to provide visual appeal and break up the text.
 For both the opening paragraph and intro paragraph, it was decided to not show all the text on mobile screens to prevent there been an over load of text on a small scree.
 The next section we added two videos showing the village and surrounding areas.
 Videos were not set to auto play to allow the user decide if they wanted to